If you’re learning about the investing world, you might come across the term ‘index funds’ as they are a trendy way to invest these days.

 - Step 1: Choose a brokerage firm.
 There are many highly rated, popular brokerage firms that offer their own branded index funds.
 Fidelity, Vanguard, and Charles Schwab are three of the most popular brokerage companies.

 - Step 2: Decide which index you want to follow.
-The largest brokerage firms should have many different options.
+The largest brokerage firms should have many options.
 You need to decide if you want an index fund that just follows the S&P 500, the entire U.S. market as a whole, or something else.

 - Step 3: Ask about fees and other potentially hidden costs.
 The quickest way to reduce your overall return is to pay high fees.
 Index funds are known for having low fees, but you still need to know what they are and how they will impact your overall returns.